-- 6. Promptly provide appropriate veterinary care when it is necessary. - B. A pet dealer shall not offer for sale a cat or dog that is less than eight weeks old. - C. A pet dealer who violates subsection A of this section is guilty of a class 1 misdemeanor.
+6. Promptly provide appropriate veterinary care when it is necessary.

+B. A pet dealer shall not offer for sale a cat or dog that is less than eight weeks old.

+C. A pet dealer who violates subsection A of this section is guilty of a class 1 misdemeanor.

-ARIZ.
-REV. STAT.
-ANN. § 44-1799.08.
-Civil penalties.
+§ 44-1799.08.
+Civil penalties; enforcement actions

-- A. A pet dealer who violates this article is subject to a civil penalty of not more than one thousand dollars per violation. - B. This section does not prohibit prosecution for criminal violations.
+A. Except as provided in subsection B or C of this section, a pet dealer who violates this article is subject to a civil penalty of not more than one thousand dollars per violation.